samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 (Again, this is the RxJS 5 import method, but feel free to use RxJS 6 and update these imports accordingly — import `Observable` from `rxjs` and `toPromise` from `rxjs/operators`.)

 Now, you can just add `.toPromise()` to all of the calls prior to the `.then` and make TypeScript happy again.
-You can also get rid of `.data` in the return, because HttpClient is good enough to just go ahead and return the data of the response body.
+You can also get rid of `.data` in the return because HttpClient is good enough to just go ahead and return the data of the response body.

 You should have this: